eliona-smart-building-assistant/microsoft-365-app/README.md

 ### Environment variables

-- `APPNAME`: must be set to `ms-graph`.
+- `APPNAME`: must be set to `microsoft-365`.
 Some resources use this name to identify the app inside an Eliona environment.

 - `CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-eliona/tree/main/db).
 Otherwise, the app can't be initialized and started. (e.g. `postgres://user:pass@localhost:5432/iot`)